ohata-toast/CDN/zh/api-guide-v2.0.md

 | header.resultCode    | Integer | Result code     |
 | header.resultMessage | String  | Result message    |

-- Request for cache redeployment may fail within an hour after CDN service is newly created.
-If failure continues, contact Customer Center.
+- Cache purge requests may fail within an hour after the CDN service is newly created.
+If the failure continues, contact Customer Center.
-- Capacity restriction policy exists for Purge APIs.
-For more details, see Restriction of Cache Redeployment Capacity of [Console User Guide > CDN Cache Redeployment](./console-guide/#cdn_4)].
+- A usage limit policy exists for Purge APIs.
+For more details, see the cache purge usage limit of [Console User Guide > Purging CDN Cache](./console-guide/#purging-cdn-cache).

-### Query Purge Cache
+### Query Cache Purge
 - In case of purging cache through API v2.0, high-speed cache purge is performed and completed within a few seconds after request, so an API to query cache purge status is not provided separately.

 ## Callback Response